mhabib73/MOFLab.github.io/content/_index.md

         #size: cover
       text: |
         <br>
-        The Microstructure Optical Fiber Lab conducts cutting-edge research on advanced fiber technologies that control and guide light in new ways.
-Our work focuses on microstructured, hollow-core, and anti-resonant optical fibers, which enable ultra-low-loss transmission, enhanced nonlinear performance, and precise optical sensing.
+        We explore next-generation optical fiber technologies that transform how light travels.
+Our research focuses on groundbreaking hollow-core fibers with microscopic air channels that allow light to move faster, farther, and with remarkably low loss.
+By engineering advanced microstructured designs, we aim to achieve ultra-low transmission loss, low latency, broad bandwidth, and exceptionally low light–glass interaction— paving the way for the future of high-speed communication
         <br><br>
         By combining theory, simulation, and experimental fabrication, we aim to understand the underlying physics of light propagation in complex fiber geometries and translate that knowledge into practical designs.
-Our research supports applications in quantum communication, high-speed data transmission, laser systems, and biomedical imaging.
+Our research supports applications in AI data centers, quantum communication, high-speed data transmission, laser systems, fiber sensors, and biomedical imaging.
         <br><br>
         We welcome collaborations with academic groups, industry partners, and students interested in shaping the next generation of photonic technologies.
         <br><br>